tlikonen/cl-just-getopt-parser/README.md

 Option --foo= is valid format when option has required or optional argument.
 It means that the argument is empty string.

-### Condition: `required-argument-missing`

-`getopt` function may signal this condition when it parses an option that required an argument but there is none.
-Function `option-name` can be used to read option's name from the condition object.

-### Condition: `unknown-option`

-`getopt` function may signal this condition when it find an unknown condition.
-Function `option-name` can be used to read option's name from the condition object.